(and as a bonus there are 4 romcom series you can watch too!)

 Although this Netflix romcom didn’t receive rave reviews on IMDB or Rotten Tomatoes, I thoroughly enjoyed it.
 There was some good chemistry between the two lead characters and some genuinely amusing moments, not to mention some raunchy dialogue to spice things up.
 Of course you know the two will end up together, and the ending is rather a romcom cliché but it’s uplifting and fun all the same.
 Definitely worth a watch.

 2) Love Wedding Repeat (2020)

 Hayley and Roberto are getting married in an amazing Italian palazzo.
 As Hayley’s parents are dead, she asks her brother, Jack, to walk her down the aisle and ensure the day goes smoothly.
-But when Marc, one of Hayley’s old school classmates, turns up uninvited, high on drugs and tries to stop Hayley from marrying Roberto, Jack realises his task is not going to be easy.
+But when Marc, one of Hayley’s old school classmates, turns up uninvited to persuade Hayley to ditch Roberto and run away with him, Jack realises his task will not be easy.

 3) Juliet, Naked (2018)

 Annie’s boyfriend Duncan has a musical obsession with a once popular singer-songwriter Tucker Crowe, who disappeared off the music scene many years earlier.
 Duncan’s obsession absorbs all his waking hours when he’s not working, leaving Annie, understandably, feeling neglected.
 Duncan, however, resents the fact Annie doesn’t share his passion.
 Things change when she opens an envelope addressed to Duncan and finds a demo cd containing some never heard of Tucker Crowe songs, and posts a scathing review on Duncan’s fan website.